Anarios/return-youtube-dislike/READMEpt_BR.md

 ## Why it Matters

-You can learn more at our website at: [returnyoutubedislike.com](https://www.returnyoutubedislike.com/)
+Você pode aprender mais no nosso site Aqui: [returnyoutubedislike.com](https://www.returnyoutubedislike.com/)

-## API documentation
+## Documentação da API

 Third-party use of this open API is allowed with the following restrictions: